aaronchu/heroku-review-envs/heroku-app-create/README.md

 * `HEROKU_PIPELINE_NAME` - **Required.** The name of the Heroku Pipeline that contains apps for this service.
 * `REPO` - **Required.** The GitHub Repo that you're deploying this service from.
 Must be in `user`/`repo_name` or `org`/`repo_name` format.
 * `REPO_ORIGIN` - **Optional.** The GitHub Repo for the Development App.
 Define if you're deploying a Related App.
-* `BRANCH` - **Required.** The branch of the microservice that you need deployed.
+* `BRANCH` - **Required.** The branch of the app that you need deployed.
-* `MSVC_REF` - **Optional.** Define what `config_vars`/environment variables to be set in order to reference another microservice.
+* `MSVC_REF` - **Optional.** Define what `config_vars`/environment variables to be set in order to reference another app.
 See the below section on how to use this.

-## Referencing Microservices
+## Referencing Apps

-Here's an example of how to set `MSVC_REF` in order to reference one microservice from another:
+Here's an example of how to set `MSVC_REF` in order to reference one app from another:
 ```
 "MSVC_REF=API_URL%https://<myapp>/graphql|API_HOST%https://<myapp>/"
 ```
-We are defining templates by which to generate the environment variables that point to another microservice.
+We are defining templates by which to generate the environment variables that point to another app.

 In the value of the `MSVC_REF` variable, we define multiple `config_vars` to be created.
 They are delimited by the `|` character.
 Each of those is a pair - a name and a string template separated by the `%` character.

 The string template should contain a placeholder for the Heroku Domain to be assigned to the app.
 This should be in the form `<myapp>` where `myapp` is the value of `SERVICE_NAME`.

-The definition of a microservice reference like this:
+The definition of an app reference like this:

 ```
 API_URL%https://<myapp>/graphql